BrianHicks/brianthicks.com/content/post/sets-balancing-rotation.md

            caption="An unbalanced tree, the result of our naive insert implementation" >}}

 In a small set, this doesn't make a huge difference.
-But it means that the functions we'll implement today won't be as fast as they could be on larger sets.
+But it means that the functions we'll implement going forward won't be as fast as they could be on larger sets.
 A binary search tree ought to have `O(log n)` search performance, but in this case we'd get `O(n)`.
 That means if we inserted 1 through 1000 in order right now, we'd have to perform 1000 operations to see if `1000` is in the set.
-If the tree was balanced, we would only have to perform around TODO(log2 of 1000)!
+If we balanced the tree, we would only have to perform around TODO(log2 of 1000)!
-This seems like something we might want to fix.
+This seems like something we might want to fix, so let's do that.

 ## AVL Trees